dbr787/absurd-rock/README.md

 - [] allow resizing of inner rectangle but snap to 1/12
 - [] allow different radius for each corner (lock/unlock)
   .
+- [] show pill or tag while resizing or while hovered
+- [] only update colors of text and lines while grabbed
 - [] select grid size (i.e. 1px, 2px, 4px) this will control resize intervals
 - [] hold shift to lock radius while resizing (show help)
 - [] accordian drop-down for values or code block, tabs for code type (tailwind, jsx, tsx etc.)